min2ha/ukwa-site/content/target/71580/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee: The progress of the UK's negotiations on EU withdrawal (June to September 2018)

 Government's urgent priority must be to secure a Withdrawal Agreement.
 If EU opposition to Chequers customs and rule book proposals continues then Government’s plans cannot remain as they are.
 However, no Withdrawal Agreement possible without a workable backstop proposal for the Irish border.
 Canada type deal would not on its own ensure friction-free trade or an open Irish border